EUCAIM/upv-node-workstation-images/usage-guide.md

      && udocker run --rm -v /home/chaimeleon/persistent-home -v /home/chaimeleon/datasets -v /mnt/datalake \
      nvidia/cuda:11.8.0-runtime-ubuntu22.04 nvidia-smi"
 ```
 For more details of available resource flavors see the chapter [Resources flavors](#resources-flavors).
+Note for this example we use a custom image based on the official nvidia/cuda:11.8.0-runtime-ubuntu22.04,
+and just adding the missing apt package "nvidia-utils-525" in order to make available de command `nvidia-smi`.

 ## Hardware resources